jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 #### Object Structure Solid, Class Structure Dashed

 Drawing dashed lines that way might make the structure elements and their relations be drawn out with dashed lines.
-It might be more intuitive that way: the class structure would be dashed, while an object structure would be drawn with solid lines.
+It might be more intuitive that way: the class structure might be dashed, while an object structure might be drawn with solid lines.

 #### Other Ideas